The Horrors of David Parker Ray, the Toy Box Killer

 The Trial and Sentencing

 His lack of remorse and the graphic details that emerged during the proceedings shocked even seasoned investigators and legal professionals.
-It proved, without a doubt, that the sexual charges brought against him were valid.
+It proved, without a doubt, that the charges brought against him were valid.

 Despite the evidence, the trial was kneecapped as the judge forced all three women to hold trials separately.
 This hindered their ability to corroborate each others’ stories, leaving much of the evidence circumstantial.